lift/lift-blog/README.md

-Fork for your Telegram Blog
+The Lift Blog
 =============

-This is a template that you can fork into your own GitHub account and then point [Telegram](https://telegr.am) at your repository to your GitHub repo so you can publish your blog.
+This is the contents of the Lift blog which is published at http://lift.la